Host Devices Assignment¶

 # vi /etc/default/grub ...
 GRUB_CMDLINE_LINUX="nofb splash=quiet console=tty0 ... intel_iommu=on ... # grub2-mkconfig -o /boot/grub2/grub.cfg # reboot

 - The vfio-pci kernel module should be enabled on the host.

 Preparation of PCI devices for passthrough¶

-At this time, KubeVirt is able to assign PCI devices that are using the
+At this time, KubeVirt is only able to assign PCI devices that are using the

 vfio-pci driver.
-To prepare a desired device for device assignment, it should first be unbound from its original driver and bound to
+To prepare a specific device for device assignment, it should first be unbound from its original driver and bound to the

 $ lspci -DD|grep NVIDIA 0000.65:00.0 3D controller : NVIDIA Corporation TU104GL [Tesla T4] [10de:1eb8] (rev a1)

 - Bind that device to the